Plant Breeding Ph.D. (Ithaca)

 When students complete the Ph.D., they should be able to:

-- Write and speak effectively to professional and lay audiences about their research and current issues in the discipline
+- Communicate effectively with professional and lay audiences about their research and current issues in the discipline.